sabbosachi09/amazon_homepage_clone/README.md

-# Hi, I'm Sabbosachi! 👋

-## 🚀 About Me
-I'm a beginner...

 ## About this site

 This is a clone of Amazon homepage.
 It is for my own practice as I am a beginner.
 This site is mostly made with HTML and CSS with a little Javascript.